mikeizbicki/cmc-csci046/topic_00_unix/README.md

    <img src=vim-comic.jpg width=500px>

 1. (Optional)
-       Play the https://vim-adventures.com game to learn vim while playing a game.
+   Play the <https://vim-adventures.com> game to learn vim while playing a game.
    The first 3 levels are free, but you have to pay to continue playing the game.
-       Anyone who completes the entire game gets +1 point extra credit.
+   Anyone who completes the entire game before the end of the semester gets +1 point extra credit.

 **Instructions:**